sheebans/ss-Gooru-FE/README.md

 ### Running Tests with grunt tasks
  * `grunt test` which starts the stubby and run the test by using `ember test`
  * `grunt test --server` which starts the stubby and run the test by using `ember test --server`
+ * `grunt test --filter="collection-test"` to run an specific pattern, it matches test description
- * `grunt test --filter=collection-test` to run an specific pattern
+ * `grunt test --module="Acceptance | search/collection"` to run an specific module
  * `grunt test --no-stubby` to disable stubby
  * `grunt test:cli` which start the stubby and run the test by using `ember test --silent --reporter xunit`

  Examples
  * `grunt test` run all tests (single run) with stubby server
  * `grunt test --server` run all tests with stubby server, it keeps the tests running and watching for changes
- * `grunt test --filter=collection --no-stubby` run tests matching 'collection' with no stubby
- * `grunt test --filter=collection --server` run tests matching 'collection', it keeps the tests running and watching for changes
- * `grunt test --filter=model --no-stubby --server` run tests matching 'model' (all model tests), with no stubby and it keeps the tests running and watching for changes
+ * `grunt test --filter="Test Layout" --no-stubby --server` run tests with description matching 'Test Layout' (all model tests), with no stubby and it keeps the tests running and watching for changes
+ * `grunt test --module="Acceptance | search/collection"` run tests in acceptance module search/collections

 ### Code Coverage